quadratichq/quadratic/quadratic-files/README.md

 An Axum HTTP Server for processing the file queue.

+The queue is a RedisStream, where each file is a stream/key.

 ## Running

 First, copy over the environment variables (customize if applicable):